What Is A Townhouse? Everything You Need To Know

 What Is A Townhouse?

-A townhouse, also called a townhome, is a type of house that has multiple floors and shares at least one of its walls with other residences.
-These buildings are often tall and thin and attached to other townhomes in a long row.
+A townhouse, also called a townhome, is a type of house that has multiple floors with at least one shared wall between residences.
+These buildings are often tall and thin, and attached to other townhomes in a long row.
 They’re most popular in urban and suburban areas.

 Townhomes can be rented or individually owned, have their own entrances and may include some outdoor space as well.
 This type of home may also be part of a homeowners association (HOA), a private organization that oversees the management of some residential communities.
 Complexes with an HOA usually have additional fees, which can potentially range between $100 and $1,000 per month.

-Despite the potential fees and living in close quarters with neighbors, townhomes remain a popular housing choice, especially among first-time home buyers, because they are typically more affordable than detached single-family homes and have access to amenities such as pools and gyms.
+Despite the potential fees and living in close quarters with neighbors, townhomes remain a popular housing choice, especially among first-time home buyers.
+Townhomes are typically more affordable than detached single-family homes.
+Homeowners may also have access to amenities like clubhouses, swimming pools, fitness centers and other common areas.

-When buying a townhouse, many potential home buyers are curious about what differentiates them from a rowhome, condominium or a detached single-family home.
-Here are some key differences:
+When buying a townhouse, many potential home buyers are curious about what differentiates them from a rowhome, apartment, condominium or detached single-family home.
+Here are some key differences between these types of homes:

 Townhouse Vs. Rowhouse

 You might hear townhomes sometimes referred to as rowhouses, but there’s actually a difference between the two.
-Using the term “rowhouse” implies the structure is identical to its neighbors, while townhomes can vary in design within the same complex.
+Using the term “rowhouse” implies the structure is identical to that of its neighbors, while townhomes can vary in design within the same townhouse complex.

 Townhouse Vs. Condo